Chapter 9. Connection Points

 A connectable object’s connection map contains

-pointer value) to the base of an IConnectionPointImpl
+current this pointer value) to the base of an IConnectionPointImpl instance.

 the pointer in the array.
 Note that these pointers are not